 To keep housing affordable and financially self-sustaining, the Artspace financing model combines public and private resources.
-A primary public funding tool is the Federal Low-Income Housing Tax Credit (LIHTC) program which drives private equity investment to capitalize projects.
+A primary public

 The U.S Department of Housing and Urban Development (HUD) regulates this program.
 It uses the local median income as a reference point for setting annual income limits for households and determining the maximum monthly rents that can be charged.
 HUD also sets "utility allowances" that effectively reduce rents further and ensure that residents don't pay more for their housing than they can reasonably afford.
 These limits change annually.
 The 2022 King County HUD published maximum household income for those earning 60% or less of the Area Median Income (AMI) and the corresponding rental rates are in the following table.
 Rents are expressed by month, while incomes maximums are annual.